santiagoaldanondo/retro-bomber/README.md

 2. Fix the deletion of bullets and bombs after collision.
 Right now when the setTimeout is finished, it removes all the bullets after the one that collided. __--> Deleted the setTimeOut, so the element (bullet or bomb) is removed from its array as soon as it collides.
 However I need to find a way to show the explosion for a couple of seconds.__

 3. Fix the collision to allow only one collision bewteen two objects.
 Right now one bullet will collide several times with an enemy. __--> Fixed by removing the element (bomb or bullet) from the array as soon as it collides.
 The problem is that I need to create an explosion object outside from bullets and bombs instead of using a dead image.__

+4. Need to show the explosion of the bullets and bombs when they collide. __--> Fixed by creating an Explosion class.
+When a projectile collides, a new explosion is created.
+The explosions have a lifetime after which they are deleted.__